Unemployment security

 If you are a private entrepreneur, the termination criteria applied to your entrepreneurship are different from those applied to company form business operations.
 Under the Unemployment Security Act, your entrepreneurial activity as a private entrepreneur is seen to have ceased when production and economic activities have ended according to your notification which is deemed reliable, or it is otherwise evident that you will no longer continue the entrepreneurial activity.
 It is an additional requirement that you have cancelled your entrepreneur's pension insurance (YEL) or farmer's pension insurance (MYEL), except for MYEL taken out for a grant period.

-The TE Office or the local government pilot will, before the matter is decided, send a written request for clarification regarding your entrepreneurial activity.
+The employment official will, before the matter is decided, send a written request for clarification regarding your entrepreneurial activity.

 When you start an employment relationship lasting up to two weeks